 The RYO cigarette machines at issue are vending-machine sized devices with touch screens, funnels on top for loose tobacco, and chambers that hold boxes of empty tubes.
 When the operator touches the start button, the machine packs the loose tobacco into the tubes.
 Taxpayer explained that its customers bought the materials (tobacco and tubes), pre-paid for use of the machines, and ran the machines themselves.
-Taxpayer further explained that the machine vendor in order to continue functioning, so Taxpayer needed to follow the vendor's rules in order to continue using the machines.
+Taxpayer further explained that the machines keep track of the number of cigarettes rolled and download codes purchased from the machine vendor in order to continue functioning, so Taxpayer needed to follow the vendor's rules in order to continue using the machines.
 The rules were designed to dictate practices under which Taxpayer's customers were making the cigarettes rather than the Taxpayer itself.

 Taxpayer advertised prices for boxes of cigarettes as including tobacco, tubes and machine rental, and provided a sample cash register receipt showing a separate line item charge for "Rental," and retail sales tax applied to this charge as well as charges for tobacco and tubes.
-Taxpayer also provided a point of sale report showing that it made \$. . . in rental income for 2011, and explained that it always collected and remitted retail sales tax on receipts for RYO machine rentals.
+Taxpayer also provided a point of sale report showing that it made \$... in rental income for 2011, and explained that it always collected and remitted retail sales tax on receipts for RYO machine rentals.